|Bid||22.77 x 800|

 Flowers Foods (FLO) doesn't possess the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
 Get prepared with the key expectations.

-THOMASVILLE, GA; May 1, 2019-Flowers Foods (NYSE: FLO) will hold a live webcast on Thursday, May 16, 2019 to review first quarter earnings.
+THOMASVILLE, GA; July 24, 2019-Flowers Foods (NYSE: FLO) will hold a live webcast on Thursday, August 8, 2019 to review second quarter earnings.
 The company expects the call to last approximately 60 minutes. ...